ioggstream/request-signing/draft-richanna-http-message-signatures.md

 ### Registration Template {#iana-hsa-template}

+Algorithm Name
+:
+: An identifier for the HTTP Signature Algorithm.
+The name MUST be an ASCII string consisting only of lower-case characters ("a" - "z"), digits ("0" - "9"), and hyphens ("-"), and SHOULD NOT exceed 20 characters in length.
+  The identifier MUST be unique within the context of the registry.

+Status:
+:
+: A brief text description of the status of the algorithm.
+  The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.

+Description
+:
+: A description of the algorithm used to sign the signing string when generating an HTTP Message Signature, or instructions on how to determine that algorithm.
+  When the description specifies an algorithm, it MUST include a reference to the document or documents that define the algorithm.

 ### Initial Contents {#iana-hsa-contents}

 [[ MS: The references in this section are problematic as many of the specifications that they refer to are too implementation specific, rather than just pointing to the proper signature and hashing specifications.
 A better approach might be just specifying the signature and hashing function specifications, leaving implementers to connect the dots (which are not that hard to connect). ]]

+hs2019
+:
+: Algorithm Name hs2019
+: Status active
+: Description Derived from metadata associated with keyId.
+Recommend support for:

+    - RSASSA-PSS [RFC8017] using SHA-512 [RFC6234]
+    - HMAC [RFC2104] using SHA-512 [RFC6234]
+    - ECDSA using curve P-256 [DSS] and SHA-512 [RFC6234]
+    - Ed25519ph, Ed25519ctx, and Ed25519 [RFC8032]

+rsa-sha1
+:
+: Algorithm Name rsa-sha1
+: Status Deprecated; SHA-1 not secure.
+: Description RSASSA-PKCS1-v1_5 [RFC8017] using SHA-1 [RFC6234]

+rsa-sha256
+:
+: Algorithm Name rsa-sha256
+: Status Deprecated; specifying signature algorithm enables attack vector.
+: Description RSASSA-PKCS1-v1_5 [RFC8017] using SHA-256 [RFC6234]

+hmac-sha256
+:
+: Algorithm Name hmac-sha256
+: Status Deprecated; specifying signature algorithm enables attack vector.
+: Description HMAC [RFC2104] using SHA-256 [RFC6234]

+ecdsa-sha256
+:
+: Algorithm Name ecdsa-sha256
+: Status Deprecated; specifying signature algorithm enables attack vector.
+: Description ECDSA using curve P-256 [DSS] and SHA-256 [RFC6234]

 ## HTTP Signature Parameters Registry {#param-registry}